Worried your child has ADHD: first steps

 - behaviour strategies, including strategies for the classroom and home

-- support for any other learning, language, movement and emotional problems your child might have
+- support for any other learning, behaviour and emotional problems your child might have

 The best plans are usually based on sound professional advice that takes into account what suits your child and family.
-Plans should also consider all aspects of your child’s life, including your child’s needs and responsibilities at home, at school and in other social settings.
+Plans should consider all aspects of your child’s life, including your child’s needs and responsibilities at home, at school and in other social settings.
+They should also include some long-term goals – for example, skills you’d like your child to have by the time she leaves school.

 Discussing your plan with family, therapists and teachers will help everybody have realistic expectations of your child’s behaviour.
 You can also let people know about useful ways to handle your child’s behaviour, as well as the things your child finds difficult.
-And if other people need to supervise your child and her medication, they’ll need to know how much she takes and when.
+And if other people need to supervise your child and his medication, they’ll need to know how much he takes and when.

 Behaviour strategies for ADHD in teenagers

-As your child becomes a teenager, you and he might face different challenges in managing his behaviour.
+As your child moves into the teenage years, you and she might face different challenges in managing her behaviour.

-Your child will want and need more independence as she gets older, and she’s likely to be pushing the boundaries you set.
+Your child will want and need more independence as he gets older, and he’s likely to be pushing the boundaries you set.
 This is all normal.
-But your child’s ADHD symptoms – and any social and academic difficulties she has – might make the journey to independence a bit harder.
+But your child’s ADHD symptoms – and any social and academic difficulties he has – might make the journey to independence a bit harder.

-Behaviour strategies focus on teaching your child the skills he needs to increase his cooperative behaviour and reduce his challenging behaviour.
-The ideas we suggest below might also be useful for encouraging your child to take responsibility for managing his own behaviour.
+Behaviour strategies focus on teaching your child the skills she needs to increase her cooperative behaviour and reduce her challenging behaviour.
+The ideas we suggest below might also be useful for encouraging your child to take responsibility for managing her own behaviour.

 You can start learning about and using these strategies even if you’re still waiting for an official diagnosis for your child.